Decorating Tall Walls: 8 Smart Ways to Style High Ceilings

 {via Lonny}

-If your style is more symmetrical, consider using a grouping of matching frames to create the illusion of one, large piece of artwork.
+If your style leans more symmetrical, a grid of matching frames can create the illusion of one large piece of artwork while still letting you use smaller prints.

 Grouping of 12 frames above a sofa in a traditional living room